Research Data Management (RDM)

 Planning of research projects

 Even before the project starts, an RDM concept should be developed that governs the efficient handling of research data during and after a research project and should be written down in a Data Management Plan (DMP).
 A proven tool for creating, managing and sharing DMPs is the Research Data Management Organizer (RDMO).
+Important questions concerning the handling of your research data that should be discussed before and re-evaluated during a project can also be found in the RDM checklist of the Deutsche Forschungsgemeinschaft (DFG)

 Documentation and processing of research data

 The use of free text documents, such as (laboratory) notebooks is limited because the notes are not machine-readable and searchable.
-Using electronic laboratory notebooks (ELNs) in combination with structured and defined metadata schema remedies this by making the research data findable, traceable, assignable to projects, and available for other researchers (even after the change of personnel).
+Using electronic laboratory notebooks (ELNs) in combination with structured and defined metadata schemas remedies this by making the research data findable, traceable, assignable to projects, and available for other researchers (even after the change of personnel).
 ELNs support the seamless data flow to repositories for research data sharing, publication and storing.
 Therefore, we recommend at least for all our experimental groups the use of ELNs (e.g., Chemotion, eLabFTW, sciformation).

-Metadata contains defined elements, such as the author, the (project) affiliation, and the date of creation, but also essential parameters necessary to understand the data, up to an abstract of the project.
+The mentioned metadata contain defined elements, such as the author, the (project) affiliation, and the date of creation, but also essential parameters necessary to understand the data, up to an abstract of the project.

 Repositories

 Repositories (repos) are data- and document servers where scientific research results in publications and datasets can be stored and made accessible.
 By assigning metadata, it is possible to make these (data) publications findable via search engines.
 Usually, a persistent identifier is also assigned (DOI) so that the publication is linked sustainably.
+Increasingly, scientific journals require the submission of a potential data publication in parallel to submitting the manuscript.
+If the data publication is prepared within a repository and was assigned a DOI, it can be shared for editors and reviewers specifically before the data is made publicly available.

 RESOLVdata